unahouExosite/docs/rpc/README.md

 }
 ```

-The following is an example to wait on multiple aliases with default timeout, 30 seconds, from now.
+The following is an example to wait with default timeout, 30 seconds from now.

 ```
 {